-You can do the directions to the treasures in a few different ways:
+You can mock up the directions to the treasures in a few different ways:

 Make this clue a little more difficult to solve.
-This will be where you and the guests are.
+It will contain hints about where you and the guests are.

-This clue does not need the map or instructions to where in the location the gift is because you will be there with everyone.
+This clue does not need the map or instructions to where the actual gift is hidden, because you will be there with everyone.

-If you do have a larger gift you would like to give them - have a gift giving time so everyone can give their gifts.
+If you do have final gift you'd like to give them, arrange gift-giving time so everyone can present their own gifts, too.

 These gifts should be sentimental and special to the person.
-The large end gift is the actual gift and for that you can use our 50th Birthday Gift Ideas to help you pick out the perfect one.
+The large end-gift is the actual birthday gift.
+For that, you can use our 50th Birthday Gift Ideas to get ideas and pick out the perfect one.

 Here are some ideas:

 A scavenger hunt has become a tradition at the University of Chicago.
-Read about it in this New Yorker article about it.
+Read about it in this New Yorker article.